Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Results and Discussion

 \subsubsection{Effect of data volume and environmental features}

 We established two key baselines for comparison: yield-only models to assess the impact of adding environmental features, and real-only data models to assess the value of synthetic sensor data.
+The yield-only setting is an autoregressive machine-learning baseline because it uses previous weekly yield values to predict the target week without environmental covariates.
 The results are displayed in Table \ref{tab:yield-prediction-comparison}.